yext/search-core/docs/answers-core.autocompleteresult.filter.md

 ## Remarks

-This property is only defined for filter autcomplete requests.
+This property is only defined for filter autocomplete requests.